-01.01 To verify the license conditions added as part of the renewed operating license, regulatory commitments, selected aging management programs (AMPs), time limited aging analyses (TLAAs) are implemented and/or completed
+01.01 To verify the license conditions added as part of the renewed operating license, regulatory commitments, selected aging management programs (AMPs), time limited aging analyses (TLAAs), license renewal activities are implemented and/or completed, and to verify age-related degradation is identified and corrected.

-01.02 To verify the updated final safety analysis report (UFSAR) includes any “newly identified” systems, structures, and components (SSCs) that should have been within the scope of the license renewal program and subject to an aging management review or TLAA evaluation, pursuant to 10 CFR 54.37(b).
+01.02 To verify the updated final safety analysis report (UFSAR) includes any “newly identified” systems, structures, and components (SSCs) that should have been within the scope of the license renewal program and subject to an aging management review or TLAA evaluation, pursuant to Title 10 of the Code of Federal Regulations (10 CFR) 54.37(b).

 01.03 To verify the description of the AMPs and related activities covered in §01.01 are, or will be, contained in the UFSAR and that the description of the programs is consistent with the programs implemented by the licensee.